 Frederick studied as a member of the Ogden Honors College at Louisiana State University, double majoring in mass communication and political science.
 His concentrations were political communication and public policy, respectively.
 While there, he participated in the Air Force ROTC andMock Trial programs.
 He was also an opinion columnist for the LSU student newspaper, The Reveille, during the spring semester of 2017.

 During the summer of 2018, Frederick studied media and politics abroad in Europe thanks to scholarships from the LSU Manship School and Ogden Honors College.

 In 2018, Frederick decided to transfer to Tulane University on a full-tuition scholarship.
 He earned his degree in political science with a focus in economics and policy.
-After graduating in 2020, he plans to work within his field before pursuing law school and then a career in criminal justice and public policy in the city of New Orleans or Washington D.C.
+After graduating in 2020, he plans to work within his field before pursuing law school at an HBCU and then a career in criminal justice, environmental advocacy, and public policy in the city of New Orleans and Washington, D.C.